 In July 2010 Vineet Lal attended the annual BCLT Summer School in Norwich.
 That summer would prove to be a turning point in his journey towards literary translation, as he was awarded one of the first-ever Emerging Translator mentorships (at that time run jointly by BCLT and the Translators Association).
 Vineet’s mentorship, with the award-winning translator Sarah Ardizzone, came to an end on 28 February 2011, almost exactly a decade ago.
-This is his chance to pause and reflect.
+In 2022, he supported the NCW Emerging Translator Mentorships Programme by funding The Saroj Lal mentorship for translators of Hindi into English.
+Read more here →

 So, unbelievably, ten years have passed.